acheong08/ChatGPT/README.md

 `python3 -m revChatGPT`
 Remember to press enter twice to send the message.
 This allows for multi-line input.

+## Arguments
+You can pass the output through a processor using command line arguments.

+Example:

+Use `python3 -m revChatGPT say` to make a Mac speak the output

 # Development:
 `pip3 install revChatGPT`
 ```python